appfair/App/docs/index.md

 <br />

 <img style="width: 50%;" align="right" src="screenshots/screenshot_01-mac-2484x1742.png" />
-Using App Fair.app, you can browse and install native macOS applications from a vast selection of both free and commercial sources.
-The App Fair supports browsing and installing third-party applications from the Homebrew [Casks](https://formulae.brew.sh/cask/) tap, as well as accessing the free and open-source apps through the [appfair.net](https://appfair.net) distribution platform.
+With the App Fair.app, you can browse and install native macOS applications from a vast selection of both free and commercial sources.
+The App Fair supports browsing and installing third-party applications from the homebrew [casks](https://formulae.brew.sh/cask/) tap, as well as accessing the free and open-source apps through the [appfair.net](https://appfair.net) distribution platform.

 <br />
 <br />